JetBrains/Qodana/topics/custom-xml-profiles.md

 To run %product% with the custom profile, you can follow the recommendations from the [Set up a profile](inspection-profiles.md#Set+up+a+profile) section.
 In this case, the profile name does not necessarily match the name of the containing file.
-The actual name is stored as the `%profileName%` value in the profile file.
+The actual name is stored as the `%profileName%`{interpolate-variables="false"} value in the profile file.